chanezon/azure-linux/coreos/cloud-init/README.md

 azure vm image create coreos-test-3 --location "West US" --blob-url http://<your-storage-account>.blob.core.windows.net/<your-container>/prod-test-3.vhd --os linux
 ```

-## Create a virtual network in Azure.

-Use the portal, or commandline.

-## Create your cloud-init config file
+### Create your cloud-init config file

-modify cloud-init.yaml with https://discovery.etcd.io/new discovery url, ssh key, name and hostname for each of the hosts you want to create.
-Here is an example [cloud-init.yml](cloud-init.yml) file.
+Modify cloud-init.yml with https://discovery.etcd.io/new discovery url, ssh key, name and hostname for each of the hosts you want to create.
+Here is an example [https://github.com/chanezon/azure-linux/blob/master/coreos/cloud-init/cloud-init.yml](cloud-init.yml) file.
 Then create the VMs.
 These commands create ssh endpoints for easier debugging.

+A common mistake is to reuse discovery urls from previous cluster: think about creating a new one when creating a new cluster.

-## A note on ssh keys
+### A note on ssh keys

 If you follow the [Azure documentation to create your ssh keys](http://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-use-ssh-key/), using openssl, you will end up with a ~/.ssh/my_private_key.key and ~/.ssh/my_public_key.pem files. openssh understands the private key format from openssl, but the [public key format for openssl and openssh are different](http://security.stackexchange.com/questions/32768/converting-keys-between-openssl-and-openssh).
 When you provision a VM, Azure will do the conversion for you and place the ssh public key in yourusername/.ssh/authorized_keys.
 You need that public ssh key in the ssh format in your cloud-init.yml.
 In order to generate the public key in openssh format from your openssl cert, you need to use ssh-keygen on your private key.